Edge-Center/terraform-provider-edgecenter/docs/resources/volume.md

 description: |-
   A volume is a detachable block storage device akin to a USB hard drive or SSD, but located remotely in the cloud.
   Volumes can be attached to a virtual machine and manipulated like a physical hard drive.
+  The disc type "infra_ssd" is an internal type of EdgeCenter.
 ---

 # edgecenter_volume (Resource)

 A volume is a detachable block storage device akin to a USB hard drive or SSD, but located remotely in the cloud.
 Volumes can be attached to a virtual machine and manipulated like a physical hard drive.

+The disc type "infra_ssd" is an internal type of EdgeCenter.

 ## Example Usage